 Configure the setup process to run Mini-Setup instead of the default Windows Welcome.
 You must either run the Sysprep tool by using the -mini switch, or select the MiniSetup check box in the graphical user interface.
-For more information, see Sealing the MED-V Image by Using Sysprep.
+For more information, see How to Seal the Image with Sysprep.

 Calling the First time setup Completion File